maheel/toy-robot/README.md

 ## Run the application

 Start the application using the following command and keep entering robot commands on the CLI.
 Please input commands one by one.
-Ex: Enter the PLACE command first and then press enter key, and keep doing the same.
+Ex: Enter the PLACE command first and then press enter key, and repeat the same for other commands.
 Once the REPORT command is entered, it will display the current position of the robot.

       yarn start / npm start